 The Hiring Process

 Applicants for employment positions have rights whether or not they become employees.
 Under federal law, it is illegal for an employer to discriminate in its hiring process based on race, national origin, gender, pregnancy, age, disability or religion.
 State and local laws may specify additional protected classes based on categories such as sexual orientation.
 Employers must abide by anti-discrimination laws at each stage of the hiring process, from placing the ad to interviewing and the final selection of the candidate.
 There are few exceptions to these rules, but an employer may discriminate on some bases if a bona fide occupational qualification (BFOQ) exists.
 A BFOQ can be based on a reasonable and necessary job requirement, but this is a narrow exception.
-If you are concerned about discrimination in hiring, contact an employment lawyer to discuss your situation.

-Employment Law, Employee Resource Links
+Employment Law Resource Links

-United States Department of Labor
+United States Department of Labor (DOL)

-Wage and Hour Division
+Wage and Hour Division (WHD)